Dr Karina Patricio Ferreira Lima

 - MA in International Affairs, Latin American School of Social Sciences (Distinction)

-- LLB in Law, University of Buenos Aires (First)
+- LLB in Law, University of Buenos Aires (First-Class with Distinction)

-I am also part of the following teaching teams:
+I am part of the following teaching teams:

 - International Trade Finance Law (LAW5585M) (PGT), led by myself